Eyal Weiss

 Welcome to my humble digital space

-I am a PhD student working under the supervision of Prof. Gal A. Kaminka, affiliated with the MAVERICK research group, in the CS department at BIU.
-My current research is devoted to generalizing automated planning with dynamically estimated action models, where we combine tools from AI planning, graph theory and combinatorial optimization, to endow agents with enhanced planning capabilities in challenging (non-classical) setups.
+Prior to joing the CRL I had the privilege to conduct my PhD under the supervision of Prof. Gal A. Kaminka, affiliated with the MAVERICK research group, in the CS department at BIU.
+My research was, and partially still is, devoted to generalizing automated planning with dynamically estimated action models, where we combined tools from AI planning, graph theory and combinatorial optimization, to endow agents with enhanced planning capabilities in challenging (non-classical) setups.
 Check out our recent papers for a deeper view on the topic:

 Tightest Admissible Shortest Path (ICAPS, 2024)